1924 British Mount Everest expedition: Findings

 In 1937, Frank Smythe wrote to Edward Norton in reply to Norton's approbation of Smythe's book Camp Six, an account of the 1933 expedition.
 Noted in his letter was the discovery of the ice axe in 1933 found below the crest of the Northeast Ridge, where Smythe felt certain it marked the scene of an accident to Mallory and Irvine.
 Smythe disclosed that during the 1936 British Mount Everest expedition, he scanned Everest's North Face with a high-powered telescope from Base Camp and spotted an object, which he presumed was the body of either Mallory or Irvine and it was not to be written about because he feared press sensationalism.

 On the second summit climb of the Chinese in 1975, the Chinese mountaineer Wang Hongbao saw an "English dead" (body) at 8100 m.
 This news was officially denied by the Chinese Mountaineering Association (CMA), but this report to a Japanese climber, who passed it on to Tom Holzel led to the first Mallory and Irvine Research Expedition in 1986, which was unsuccessful due to bad weather.

+Wayne Wilcox reported that in 2008, his wife learned from a British diplomat who had spoken to Pan Duo, a member of the 1975 Chinese expedition, that they had found a body on Everest, and that it had a camera on it.
+According to Wilcox report, the camera was taken back to Beijing, where an attempt to develop the film was unable to recover any pictures.
+Author Mark Synnott interviewed Wilcox' wife and the diplomat.
+The diplomat said his interview of Pan Duo had taken place in 1984, and confirmed Wilcox' telling of the story.
+In a 2008 interview with the Economist, Pan Duo confirmed the sighting of a body during the 1975 expedition, but said she did not recall finding a camera.

+Everest guide Jamie McGuinness recalled a conversation with a Sherpa who said he had encountered the body of Irvine on the mountain in 1995.
+McGuinness further said he had spoken to a liaison officer of the China Tibet Mountaineering Association in 2010, and asked what he described as a leading question: "When was the body taken of the mountain, was it in 2008?".
+According to McGuinness, the liaison officer replied "Oh no, the body was thrown off the mountain much earlier than that."
+McGuinness noted that the "thrown off" was said in way suggesting the officer could not find the right words in English.